Financial-Times/origami-image-service/README.md

 - `PURGE_API_KEY`: The API key to require when somebody POSTs to the `/purge` endpoint.
 This should be a non-memorable string, for example a UUID
 - `REGION`: The region the application is running in.
 One of `QA`, `EU`, or `US`
 - `RELEASE_LOG_ENVIRONMENT`: The Salesforce environment to include in release logs.
 One of `Test` or `Production`
-- `SENTRY_DSN`: The Sentry URL to send error information to

 Open [Telemetry API configuration](https://tech.in.ft.com/tech-topics/observability/opentelemetry/heroku):